🌦 Living With Anxiety as a Software Engineer

 In this article we’re going to build a simple counter app to learn the basics of apollo-link-state and how we might use it to manage the local state of our apps.
 GraphQL is a fantastic and modern approach for dealing with data in your apps.
 Before you continue, it’s worth making sure you have a basic competency with GraphQL, Apollo and also React Native.

-What is apollo-link-state? apollo-link-state is a middleware for the Apollo stack that allows us harness the power of GraphQL to manage our local app state.
+apollo-link-state is a middleware for the Apollo stack that allows us harness the power of GraphQL to manage our local app state.
+Traditionally you might have been using Redux, MobX or even setState to manage your local app state.
+In this article I’ll show you how apollo-link-state allows us to either replace or complement these technologies.